jupyterlite/jupyterlite/docs/howto/configure/translation.md

 ## Ignoring language packs from the environment

-It is also possible to ignore the language packs installed in an existing environment to avoid side-effects when dpeloying the website.
+It is also possible to ignore the language packs installed in an existing environment to avoid side-effects when deploying the website.

 In your `jupyter_lite_config.json` file, ignore the `translation` addon as follow: